-b) Functioning of the Manz Performance Share Plan 2012
+b) Functionality of the Manz Performance Share Plan 2015

 The vesting period for exercising the subscription rights is more than four years.
-If subscription rights are exercised after the end of the vesting period and within the exercise periods of three months after the respective Annual General Meeting, Manz AG shares are issued to the beneficiaries at a price of 1.00 euro each.
+If subscription rights are exercised after the end of the vesting period and within the exercise periods of three months after the respective annual general meeting, Manz AG shares are issued to the beneficiaries at the exercise price equal to the legally prescribed minimum issue price, which is currently EUR 1.00 each.